Oregon State bounces Oklahoma State, Cunningham from NCAAs

+Hours before their second-round NCAA Tournament game against Oklahoma State, the Beavers’ basketball Twitter account posted a video of center Roman Silva carrying guard Gianni Hunt to the basket on his shoulders to measure the rim’s height.

+It recreated a scene from the 1986 movie “Hoosiers,” in which small-town Hickory’s coach tried to help his team relax about playing at massive Butler Fieldhouse.
+Hickory went on to win that fictional state title.
+On Sunday, the building now known as Hinkle Fieldhouse was the site of a real-life underdog story.

-INDIANAPOLIS (AP) — Ethan Thompson scored 26 points and No. 12 seed Oregon State neutralized Oklahoma State and star freshman Cade Cunningham, rolling to an 80-70 upset in the second round of the NCAA Tournament on Sunday night.
+Ethan Thompson scored 26 points and No. 12 seed Oregon State neutralized Oklahoma State and star freshman Cade Cunningham, rolling to an 80-70 upset.

+Oregon State (19-12) was picked to finish last in the Pac-12 and had to win the conference tournament just to make the NCAA field.
+The Beavers pulled that off, then cruised past No. 5 seed Tennessee in the first round.
+They became the third double-digit seed to reach this year’s Sweet 16, joining 15 seed Oral Roberts and Syracuse, an 11.

+“We’ve always had that confidence,” Thompson said.
+“But it kind of took us — we had to go to take a further step and kind of believe in ourselves and trust in each other.
+And as you can see, these wins that we’ve been having have been great team efforts.”

 Maurice Calloo, who transferred from Oklahoma State, scored 15 points and Jarod Lucas also had 15 for the Beavers, who advanced to play eighth-seeded Loyola Chicago in a Midwest Region Sweet 16 matchup that few could have predicted.
 Loyola overmatched No. 1 seed Illinois earlier Sunday.

-Cunningham, a first-team All-American and possible top NBA draft pick, scored 24 points for Oklahoma State (21-9), but the fourth-seeded Cowboys wasted possessions down the stretch by failing to get him the ball.
+Cunningham, a first-team All-American and possible top NBA draft pick, scored 24 points for Oklahoma State (21-9), but the fourth-seeded Cowboys rushed shots down the stretch and at times failed to get him the ball.

 Avery Anderson scored 16 points and Keylan Boone added 13 for Oklahoma State in a game that was delayed for 20 minutes at the start by a power outage.